benjaminhuanghuang/angular-study/_Courses/The Modern Angular Bootcamp/07-Routing and Navigation Between Pages/01-add-routing.md

 })
 ```

 The AppModule should import a module instead of the the component in a module.
-When it import a module, it also loads the routing rules defined in the routing module.
+When it import a module, it also loads routing modules and all the routing rules defined in the routing module.